-Income Taxes - The Foundation is exempt from federal income taxes under Internal Revenue Code Section 501(c)(3) and from franchise taxes under Section 23710d of the California Revenue Taxation Code.
-The Foundation believes that it is no longer subject to examination from taxing authorities for years prior to 2012.
+Income Taxes - The Foundation is exempt from federal income taxes under Internal Revenue Code Section 501(c)(3) and from franchise taxes under Section 23710d of the California Revenue Tax Code.
+The Foundation believes it is no longer subject to examination from taxing authorities for years prior to 2012.

-Subsequent Events - The Foundation's management has evaluated subsequent events through November 5, 2020, the date the financial statements were available to be issued.
+Subsequent Events - The Foundation's management has evaluated subsequent events through October 27, 2021, the date the financial statements were available to be issued.